cancervariants/fusion-representation/docs/source/nomenclature.rst

 which represents a full segment.
 As noted in the :ref:`general-rules`, these components must be used only as the beginning or ending components, respectively, for a fusion.

-The nomenclature for these components follows:
+The syntax for these components follows:

    - *5-prime Junction Component*: <Transcript ID>\ :opt:`(<Gene Symbol>)`:e.<end exon>\ :opt:`<+/- offset>`
    - *3-prime Junction Component*: <Transcript ID>\ :opt:`(<Gene Symbol>)`:e.<start exon>\ :opt:`<+/- offset>`